gvwilson/sdxjs/module-bundler/index.md

 As with the module loader in <span x="module-loader"></span>, we use absolute paths as unique identifiers.
-Our code is also complicated by the fact that JavaScript's `Set` class doesn't have an equivalent of `Array.pop`, so we will maintain the set of pending items as a list.
+Our code is also complicated by the fact that JavaScript's `Set` class doesn't have an equivalent of `Array.pop`, so we will actually maintain the "set" of pending items as a list.
 The resulting code is:

 {% include file file='transitive-closure-only.js' %}